Marceillo/eco-shave/README.md

 ## Wireframes

-There might be some small visual differances as this was due to design choices made while building the site.
+There might be some small visual differences as this was due to design choices made while building the site.

 * The wireframes for mobile and desktop and used [Balsamiq](https://balsamiq.com/)